gregkim-aetna/documentdb-test/README.md

 ### documentdb-cluster-url

-The DocumentDB URL for the database.
+The DocumentDB cluster URL for the database.
 As an example, for my test database the URL was `aetna-test-docdb.cluster-cwmerlckvzbk.us-west-2.docdb.amazonaws.com`.

 ### bastion-server-url

 The URL of the bastion server you wish to use to connect to the database.
 As an example, for my test bastion server the URL was `ubuntu@ec2-35-87-54-208.us-west-2.compute.amazonaws.com`.

+## About the Examples

+`index.js` runs both the Mongo and Mongoose examples.

+### Mongo Examples

+An `index.js` scoped client is created.

+The client is passed to the CRUD examples.

+CRUD methods are run against a collection.

+### Mongoose Examples

+A Mongoose global client is created.

+CRUD methods are run against a Mongoose model.